samanklesaria/special_sauce/_posts/2024-12-03-Advent-Of-Code.md

-I've been wanting to get better at R (as dplyr and ggplot put pandas and seaborn to shame) so I thought I'd try to use it for Advent of Code this year.
-Overall, the language feels like a shittier version of Julia.
-Here's what I have so far.
+I've been playing Advent of Code this year.
+I started writing solutions in R, but soon realized I was better served by a more general purpose language.
+Julia took its place.

 [Day 1](https://adventofcode.com/2024/day/1)